Spicy Dilly Garlic Beans

 Cut stems from beans.
 If they are very long cut to fit into quart jar.

-Fill sterilized jars with 2 garlic cloves, a handful of dill heads, and an árbol pepper.
+Fill sterilized jars with 2 garlic cloves, a handful of dill heads, and an árbol pepper or two.

 Now pack with the prepared beans.
 Fill with boiling brine.
 Wipe jar rims, seal.
 Process in hot water bath for 5 minutes.

 If they don’t seal, put in fridge and eat sooner rather than later.